ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Next, the leader extracts its own report shares and computes the initial preparation state for each as described in {{prep-start}}.
-It then removes from the report sequence any report for which the initial state is FAILED.
+It then removes from the report sequence any report for which the transition state is FAILED.

 Let `[aggregator]` denote the helper's API endpoint.
 The leader extracts the sequence of report shares for `[aggregator]` and sends sends a POST request to